What is a personal passport?

 - Decide whether to write in your voice (‘My child is deaf’) or your child’s voice ('I’m deaf’).

 - Create different passports for different situations.
 What you tell your child’s teacher might be very different to what their childminder, scout leader or football coach needs to know.
-You can see an example of a personal passport created for a football club here.

 Involve your child as much as possible in creating their passport to help build their confidence in identifying their needs and asking for support.

-Tips on using our templates
+Using our templates

 - The grey text in square brackets is just suggestions for what you might want to say.
 The idea is for you to delete the existing text and replace with whatever you want.